waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # III.
 Pokémon Mansion Puzzle Strategy
 - **Current State:** I am on Pokemon Mansion B1F.
 The path west is blocked by closed gates at (10,7) and (10,8).
-- **Corrected Hypothesis (Attempt 1):** My previous assumption that switches on other floors control the B1F western gates was flawed and led to a repetitive loop.
-The two switches on B1F itself, at (19,26) and (21,4), are the most likely solution.
-My new hypothesis is that one of these switches directly controls the western gates.
+- **Failed Hypothesis (Attempt 2):** I incorrectly assumed the western gates at (10,7) and (10,8) opened on their own.
+This was proven false when they closed in front of me.
+I am now blocked.
+- **Revised Hypothesis (Attempt 3):** I am returning to my original theory.
+The switch at (19,26) is the most likely candidate to control the western gates.
+My next action is to test this switch.
 - **Systematic Test Plan:**
     1. Navigate to the switch at (19,26) and activate it.
     2. Observe and document any immediate changes to gates on B1F.